Transition to the Responsive User Interface

 • Organizations using Person-to-Person (Direct) management reporting will gain many benefits from the change.
 The responsive UI is designed to honor direct manager relationships in features such as My Team, which were not retrofitted to the Classic UI.

-Change Management aids are available for download under the Manage Change side-bar on the right.
+Change Management aids are available for download under the Downloads side-bar on the right.
 These are in modifiable formats that you can adapt for your own use as you prepare to make the transition to the responsive UI.

-Downloads you can tweak to help your users in the transition!
+Use and tweak these Word docs to help your users in the transition!

 Buttons and Icons (Students)